< All Posts

 Contract management frameworks.
 We design contract management processes that protect the value established through procurement and ensure ongoing supplier accountability.

-If your university is cutting staff while spending hundreds of millions on goods and services without structured procurement oversight, start by understanding your spend.
-A procurement diagnostic, covering spend analysis, contract review, and opportunity identification, can typically be completed in four to six weeks and will tell you where the savings sit, what they are worth, and what it takes to capture them.
+Start by understanding your spend.
+A procurement diagnostic covering spend analysis, contract review, and opportunity identification can typically be completed in four to six weeks.
+It will tell you where the savings sit, what they are worth, and what it takes to capture them.

-The universities that will navigate the current financial pressure most effectively are the ones that treat procurement as a strategic function, not an administrative process.
+The universities that navigate the current financial pressure most effectively will be the ones that treat procurement as a strategic function, not an administrative process.
 The savings available through better procurement are significant, sustainable, and do not require cutting a single academic position.

 Ready to turn insight into action?